Diavolezza Lagalb Lifts & Terrain

 Ski Lifts

 Effectively two cable cars, one chairlift & four piste trails above the tree line, Diavolezza - Lagalb are simple mountains.
+The Diavolezzafirn chairlift (on Diavolezza) goes to the highest lifted point at over 3,000m altitude.
 A small beginner rope tow is delightfully positioned under the Diavolezza cable car near the base station.
 It is free for anyone to use allowing for novices & children to ski to do some learning in a location not otherwise suited to it.
+A surface conveyor helps to connect skiers going from Diavolezza to Lagalb, but you will still have to walk across the road!

 Snow & Weather

-With the resort's altitude above 2,000m, snow quality & quantity at here is usually excellent.
+With the resort's altitude above 2,000m, snow quality & quantity on Diavolezza & Lagalb is usually excellent.
 Split across two separate mountains on differing aspects, combined with the Engadin's already cold winter climate, allows dry powder snow to be found days after the last storm.

 Season Opening Dates